Frank Palumbo: Frank Sinatra and the fixed fight

 Frank Sinatra was a long-time friend of Palumbo, frequently performing at his clubs.
 Palumbo was best man when Sinatra married Ava Gardner.

 In 1947, Sinatra turned to him for help with his image when press reports tied Sinatra to the Mafia.
 Together, they promoted a youth football league to provide an activity for urban children and generate positive press for them both.

 Sinatra had been photographed in Cuba with top American mobsters at a mob wake, was widely accused of womanizing, and reportedly had assaulted a reporter.
-On 14 November 1947, Billy Fox threw a boxing match against Jake LaMotta at the request of the mob.
+On 14 November 1947, Jake LaMotta threw a boxing match against Billy Fox at the request of the mob.
 LaMotta's manager, Al Silvani, was Sinatra's former bodyguard and friend.
 Fox was co-managed by Palumbo and Frank "Blinky" Palermo, a mobster who ran Philadelphia's policy racket.

 As Sinatra and Palumbo were both threatened by the resulting investigation, they worked together to generate positive press coverage.
 Palumbo had been a long time supporter of the Pop Warner Junior Football Conference.
 Through Palumbo's dealings a "Santa Claus Bowl" was arranged.
 Philadelphia's "Venango Midgets" were renamed "Frank Palumbo's Clickets".
 They took on the newly formed, and thus "undefeated", "Frank Sinatra's Cyclones" in a game heavily promoted by the Philadelphia Daily News.

 The News cited a fictional nationwide bidding war for coverage with other newspapers, a planned (though likely impossible) appearance by Sinatra, alleged bids to host a planned 1948 bowl and the supposed support of Milton Berle, Al Jolson, Bob Hope, Mickey Rooney and Jimmy Durante.
 After the game, Palumbo drew the names of two players for trips to the Sugar Bowl, generating three more days of coverage as the News ran articles penned by one of the winners.